alexshag/ortho/README.md

 The theoretical and mathematical foundations of this program are described in a separate article.
 You can also find examples of using this program.

-## License

-This program is distributed completely freely under GPL3 License.
-You can change it as you want.
-This program can be compiled for both Windows and Linux.
-It is checked and tested for both operating systems.
-I carefully checked the program code.
-However, some errors are probably present.
-I would be grateful for your help in detecting and correcting them.

 ## Input and Output

 An example of launch the program is presented on the screenshot below